dark-side/sports-hub/products/sport_news_portal/web_application_features/most_popular_and_commented/README.md

-# The most popular/commented articles on the portal
+# The most popular and commented articles on the portal

 - [Description](#description)
 - [Check list](#check-list)